mgius/Resume/resume.md

 **Hardware**

  > Experience working in datacenters with live systems.
-Some Cisco IOS
+Familiar
- > experience.
+ > with Cisco IOS

 ## Experience